latower/latower.github.io/_pages/supervision.md

 {% include base_path %}

-*If you are an MSc student at TU Delft and are interested in working with me, please get in touch.*
+*If you are a student at TU Delft and are interested in working with me, please get in touch.*

 ## DOCTORAL STUDENTS